Bajofondo: Members

 Bajofondo current lineup has eight artists.

-Gustavo Santaolalla, cofounder of Bajofondo, is a singer, composer, producer and plays guitar, charange and ronroco and lives in Los Angeles.
+Gustavo Santaolalla, cofounder of Bajofondo, is a singer, composer, producer and plays guitar, charango and ronroco and lives in Los Angeles.
 He also is the director of a record label and publishing company.
 His career began at age 16 with the band Arco Iris, a pioneer in fusing Latin American folk music and rock.
 He played with Soluna and then with Wet Picnic after he moved to the United States.
 His solo career includes three albums.
 He has been a producer since the 1970s, working with Leon Gieco, G.I.T. and Divididos, along with Maldita Vecindad and Café Tacuba.
-In 1997 he cofounded the record label SURCO, whose first release was Mexican band Molotov, along with Bersuit, La Vela Puerca, Julieta Venega and more.
+In 1997 he cofounded the record label SURCO, whose first release was Mexican band Molotov, along with Bersuit, La Vela Puerca, Julieta Venegas and more.
 Santaolalla has also composed soundtracks for films such as The Insider, Amores Perros, 21 Grams, Brokeback Mountain and Babel.
 This work has earned him a BAFTA, a Golden Globe and two Oscars.
 He has also won fourteen Grammys of various types.

 Juan Campodónico is the other cofounder of Bajofondo and does programming, beats, samples and guitar.
 Campodónico is from Uruguay but grew up in Mexico after his parents were exiled, returning in 1984.
 Soon after he was a member of several rock and pop bands and has been a pioneer of electronic music.
-In the mid 1990s he formed the band Peyote Asesino, the first Uruguayan band to fuse hip-hop with contemporary rock.
+In the mid-1990s he formed the band Peyote Asesino, the first Uruguayan band to fuse hip-hop with contemporary rock.
 This work attracted the attention of Santaolalla, producing the band's second album and giving them international exposure.
 The band broke up soon after but Campodónico continued to work with Santasolalla, eventually creating Bajofondo, which continuing with his own projects and working as a DJ under the name of Campo.

 Luciano Supervielle does piano, keyboards and scratch.
 Born in France, Supervielle developed his music career in Uruguay, synthesizing hip hop, tango, rock and Uruguayan folk in a way that takes advantage of his abilities on keyboards and turntables.
 He began his career with the hip-hop group Plátano Macho then began working with Jorge Drexler, participating in four albums and a DVD.
 He is the youngest member of Bajofondo and has released two solo projects while a member.